MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

 ### mfpclient.resw

-Located at the root of the project, this file contains server connectivity properties and is user-editable:
+Located within the project in the `strings` folder, this file contains server connectivity properties and is user-editable:

 - `protocol` – The communication protocol to MobileFirst Server.
 Either `HTTP` or `HTTPS`.
 - `WlAppId` - The identifier of the application.
 This should be same as the Application identifier in the server.